Getting Tenant Insurance as a Student in Canada

 Key Advice from MyChoice

-• Rental or tenant insurance isn’t a mandatory requirement for students staying in apartments or campus dormitories, but it’s highly recommended because it protects from theft, damage, and other incidents.
+• Rental or tenant insurance isn’t mandatory for students living in apartments or campus dormitories, but it’s highly recommended since it protects against theft, damage, and liability incidents.

 • You may still be covered under your parents’ home insurance if you still primarily reside there, but it’s still better to get your own tenant policy.

-• What coverage you should get as a student varies depending on your needs, but tenant insurance and health insurance (if you’re an international student) are generally recommended.
+• Getting tenant insurance and health insurance (if you’re an international student) is generally recommended for university and college students.
 If you drive a car, auto insurance is mandatory.

 Congratulations!
 You made it to the end!